Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 * nested form groups + **validators**

 ## Takeaways

+* after `AbstractFormControl.setValidators` you'll have to manually run `AbstractFormControl.updateValueAndValidity` in order to **run** the new validators

 * `FormArrayName`
   * similar to `FormGroupName`, but the **controls** are **stored** in an **array**, **instead** of an **object**